Pennsylvania car wash shooting leaves 4 dead, police say

 Four people were killed after a shooting at a Pennsylvania car wash early Sunday morning that family members said stemmed from a domestic dispute.

 Pennsylvania State Police earlier said five people died from the shooting, but it was later clarified four people died.
-One woman was not shot and only suffered minor injuries as she was able to hide in the back of a car during the attack.
+One woman was not shot and only suffered minor injuries from broken glass as she was able to hide in the back of a car during the attack.

 Shots were fired around 3 a.m. at Ed's Car Wash in Melcroft, about 55 miles southeast of Pittsburgh.
 Police said the gunman, identified as 28-year-old Timothy O'Brien Smith, killed William Porterfield, 27; Chelsie Cline, 25; Courtney Snyder, 23; and Seth Cline, 21.

-Porterfield and Cline arrived at the car wash in one vehicle, which they were killed inside of, WPXI reported.
-Snyder and Cline were shot in killed in a second vehicle, police said.
+State Trooper Robert Broadwater said two of the victims were found inside a pickup truck and two others were found outside in the car wash's parking lot.

+Three vehicles were towed from the location, two of which were pickup trucks — including the one that two of the victims were found in — and the other was a sedan.

-Smith — who police said killed the victims with a semi-automatic rifle and a handfun — remained in a hospital on life support as of late Sunday afternoon, and, according to WPXI, isn't expected to survive.
+Smith — who officials said was armed with an AR-15 semi-automatic rifle, .308-caliber rifle and 9mm handgun and was wearing a body armor carrier without the ballistic panels inserted — remained in a hospital on life support as of late Sunday afternoon, and isn't expected to survive.

-Officials have not released a motive, but family members told WPXI the deadly shooting stemmed from a domestic dispute.
-The alleged shooter had dated one of the people before opening fire on them early Sunday morning.
+Officials have not released a motive or revealed how Smith knew the victims, but Sierra Kolarik, half-sister of victim Chelsie Cline, told the Pittsburgh Tribune-Review that Cline and Smith knew each other, and he developed an obsession over her.
+WTAE reported the gunman was "heartbroken and jealous."

+"I don't understand," Kolarik told the newspaper.
+"I still don't believe it."

-The owner of the car wash, Ed Bukovac, told the Pittsburgh Tribune-Review that a neighbor called him around 4 a.m. on Sunday, saying something was wrong at the business.
+The owner of the car wash, Ed Bukovac, told the Tribune-Review that a neighbor called him around 4 a.m. on Sunday, saying something was wrong at the business.
 He said by the time he arrived, police were already at the scene.

 A man who lives nearby told the newspaper he heard nearly 30 gunshots over the course of several minutes.